 C. Diseased Animals For Human Consumption: It is a class C misdemeanor, for any person to bring into the town for sale or to sell, or offer for sale any cattle, sheep, swine, fish, game, fowl or poultry which is diseased, unsound and unwholesome or which for any other reason is unfit for human food.

-E. Unlawful to Harbor Stray Dogs: It shall be unlawful for any person to harbor or keep within the town any lost or stray dog without notifying the animal control officer, who shall determine whether it should be fostered or impounded or the Town Office.
+E. Unlawful to Harbor Stray Dogs: It shall be unlawful for any person to harbor or keep within the town any lost or stray dog without notifying the animal control officer, who shall determine whether it should be fostered or impounded.
 Whenever any dog shall be found which appears to be lost or stray, it shall be the duty of the finder to notify the Town Clerk or animal control officer.
 If there shall be attached to such dog a license tag for the then current calendar year, the Town Office or Animal Control shall notify the person to whom such license was issued, at the address given on the license.

 27.12 Impounding